Guedosha/Simple-God-Mode/README.md

 # Simple-God-Mode
-Adds a simple god mode command to make you a deity
+Adds a godmode command to make you invincible

+Usage: /godmode or /godmode < target >